lyuwen/personal-website-hugo/content/posts/ci-workflow-for-cv.md

 +++

-In this project, I built a CI/CD workflow with GitHub Actions to automatically build and deploy by CV to GitHub Pages when it's updated.
+In this project, I've built an CI/CD workflow with GitHub Actions to automatically build and deploy my CV to GitHub Pages whenever it's updated.

 ##### Docker Image of TeXLive